top of page

 The Connection Between ADHD and Waiting Mode

 ADHDers normally experience intense emotions and sensory overload while waiting.
 There is no one clear-cut way as to why ADHDers experience these issues.
+There are three types of ADHD which have different traits.
 Every ADHDer also differs in their reasons.

 Despite there being no clear-cut reason, there are some common reasons why waiting mode anxiety occurs.